adamyala/normalize_events/README.md

 # Use

 The API endpoints are `/events` and `/eventlogs`.
-Currently the API
+Currently the API uses Basic HTTP Authorization.

 Available params for `/events`: